Student Bursary Requests

 Academic institutions funding requests are accepted and considered throughout the year.

 The exam-based prize is currently on offer to students studying the Integrated Petroleum Geoscience MSc at Aberdeen University.
-It is awarded to the student with the highest marks in the Petrophysics exam (or if there are 2 students with equal marks the bursary may be split between them).
-This will be awarded as soon as the results of the exam are confirmed by the University, and the prize is currently offered at £150.
+It is awarded to the student with the highest marks in the Petrophysics exam.
+This will be awarded as soon as the results of the exam are confirmed by the University, and the prize is currently offered at £250.

-The project-based prize is offered to students at Scottish universities.
+The project-based prize is offered to students at Scottish universities (London Petrophysics Society (LPS) generally supports students south of the border).
 To be eligible, you must have a significant petrophysics component in your Masters project.
 Successful candidates will demonstrate that their project has a practical application of petrophysics and show an interest in the broader discipline of petrophysics.
-Preference will be given to a non-sponsored student on the MSc course, but the final decision is at the discretion of the AFES committee.
-The successful student will be expected to produce a poster of their Masters project for the AGM in October.
-The amount currently available is up to £1000 per student (subject to change).
+Preference will be given to a non-sponsored student on an MSc course, but the final decision is at the discretion of the AFES committee.
+The successful students will be expected to produce a poster of their Masters project or brief presentation at an AFES evening event.
+The amount currently available is up to £500 per student.

-The deadline for applications for the MSc project bursary is 30th September 2016.
-AFES will review your applications and let you know as soon as possible if you have been successful.
+AFES will review your application and let you know as soon as possible if you have been successful.

 Our selection criteria are:

 Applicants will find application forms at the ‘downloads’ link below.
-Please fill this out and send it to our University Liaison Officer, Nicolas Backert (email@example.com)
+Please fill this out and send it to our University Liaison Officer, Ebrahim Heydari (Email)

 AFES also has money available for funding equipment, wider projects, courses or field trips that have a significant petrophysical and/or STEM (Science Technology Engineering Mathematics) component to them.
 This is not limited to tertiary education, we will also consider applications from secondary and primary education schools.

-If you have a project or an idea that requires funding, please submit a brief proposal to Nicolas Backert (firstname.lastname@example.org).
+If you have a project or an idea that requires funding, please submit a brief proposal to Ebrahim Heydari (Email).
 This will be reviewed by the AFES committee and funds allocated at the discretion of the committee.
 Funding is available throughout the year.